SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ## SBBSegmentedPicker

 SBBSegmentedPicker is the SBB-Implementation of the standard SwiftUI Picker with SegmentedPickerStyle.
 You need to set its current selection and all its unique tags (of type Hashable).
+Optionally you can set it's style to .red, if you plan to use it as a NavigationBar extension.

 You can use the SBBSegmentedPicker like so:
 ```